-Our conceptual framework allows a government to inflate away the domestic currencydenominated debt and allows the government to raise revenue by printing money-although limited by the interest rate elasticity of the demand for real money.
-It also implies that inflation will follow and that it can be stopped by raising taxes or issuing bonds (albeit limited by the willingness of credit markets to lend to this government).
+Our conceptual framework allows a government to inflate away the domestic currencydenominated debt and allows the government to raise revenue by printing money-although limited by the interest-rate elasticity of the demand for real money.
+It also implies that inflation will follow and that it can be stopped by raising taxes or issuing bonds (although this approach is limited by the willingness of credit markets to lend to this government).
 However, our conceptual framework is not consistent with the latter part of the second implication, since the economy, being at full employment, is not a prerequisite for inflation.

 The key assumption in MMT is that government debt must be denominated in its own currency.
-This assumption clearly omits from consideration most of the crises that plagued Latin America starting in the early 1980s, since in most cases the share of dollar-denominated debt was sizable.
+This assumption clearly omits from consideration most of the crises that plagued Latin America from the early 1980s onward, since in most cases the share of dollar-denominated debt was sizable.
 Nonetheless, this assumption is a good description of the state of affairs in Argentina and Chile in the early 1970s.
 In both countries, government debt was very small and mostly denominated in local currency.
 Both countries ran rampant deficits for two years in a row and financed those deficits by printing money.
 Neither of the two governments defaulted on their debt, since they inflated away the debt.
-Inflation in Chile was over 700 percent during 1973, however, and it was over 500 percent in Argentina in 1975.
+During 1973, inflation in Chile was over 700 percent, however, and in Argentina in 1975 it was over 500 percent.
 In both cases, total output and total labor experienced severe drops, as documented in the corresponding chapters, showing that full employment is not a prerequisite for inflation.
-The experiences of these countries clearly show that following the tenets described above will seriously jeopardize the price stability mandate of the Federal Reserve.
+The experiences of these countries clearly show that following the tenets described above will seriously jeopardize the price-stability mandate of the Federal Reserve.